 - The applicant’s vision for the future of their brand.

 Applicants will be asked to submit the following information with their application:

 - Company Information.

-- A PDF look book from the last two collections (maximum file size is 2MB).
+- A look book from the last two collections.

 - Two industry referees (buyer and/or journalist).

-- Financial Information (annual sales and turnover, wholesale sales).
+- Financial Information (annual sales and turnover, seasonal sales).

 - A short statement of how they are addressing the three pillars of the Institute of Positive Fashion (Environment, People, and Community & Craftsmanship), and compliance to the IPF Minimum Standards.